-Decisions in relation to restraint and seclusion may be reviewed by VCAT (s 146).
+Decisions about restraint and seclusion may be reviewed by VCAT (s 146).

 Aversive therapy is now prohibited.
-The provisions in the IDPSA that permitted its use in limited circumstances were repealed in 1997.
+The provisions in the IDPS Act that permitted its use in limited circumstances were repealed in 1997.
 Aversive therapy includes “any pain-inducing treatment” or “any deprivation of basic human needs”.

-The Disability Act stipulates that service providers must not act as administrators (legally appointed managers of a person’s money).
-The Residents’ Trust Fund established under the IDPSA is continued, and accurate, detailed accounting records are to be maintained and copies made available to clients (see div 2 Disability Act).
+The Disability Act (div 2) stipulates that service providers must not act as administrators (legally appointed managers of a person’s money).
+The Residents’ Trust Fund established under the IDPS Act is continued, and accurate, detailed accounting records are to be maintained and copies made available to clients.

 People who have an intellectual disability live in many different types of accommodation.
 Their rights in these different settings vary.
 The Residential Tenancies Act 1998 (Vic) specifically excludes people who have a disability and who live in supported accommodation from mainstream tenancy rights.
 Whether or not this is discriminatory remains to be tested.